ros2-gbp/ublox_dgnss-release/README.md

-### usb connection issue with 0.5.1 release ###
-An inadvertent bug was introduced in 0.5.1 that affects those connecting without having a USB serial string defined on the F9.
-Please use the source code directly.
-0.5.2 has a fix.
-It does not affect all installations.

 # ublox-dgnss

 This usb based driver is focused on UBLOX Generation 9 UBX messaging, for a DGNSS rover.
 High precision data is available.
 A moving base station configuration has been added.